-As of March 31, 2023, the Company has \$21.2 million in purchase commitments for the remainder of the 2023 fiscal year.
-Additionally, as of March 31, 2023, the Company has \$2.4 million of scheduled principal payments relating to the UBS term loan for the remainder of the 2023 fiscal year.
+As of December 31, 2022, we had \$29.0 million of purchase commitments for the 2023 fiscal year.
+Additionally, as of December 31, 2022, the Company had \$3.2 million of scheduled principal payments relating to the UBS term loan for the remainder of the 2023 fiscal year.
+The Company's compliance with the term loan from UBS is measured partially based on consolidated adjusted EBITDA.

-As of March 31, 2023, the Company has \$30.0 million in purchase commitments for the fiscal years 2024 through 2027.
-The Company also has scheduled principal payments relating to the UBS term loan of \$2.4 million for the first three quarters of the fiscal year 2024, with all outstanding principal due on December 24, 2024.
-Further, the Company has semi-annual interest payments due on \$120.0 million related to the Backstop Notes.
-All outstanding principal on the Backstop Notes is due in full in September 2028.
+As of December 31, 2022, we had \$19.6 million of purchase commitments for the fiscal years 2024 through 2027 and thereafter.
+We also have scheduled principal payments relating to the UBS term loan of \$2.4 million due in the first three quarters of 2024, with all outstanding principal due on December 24, 2024.
+Further, we have semi-annual interest payments due on \$120 million related to the Backstop Notes.
+All outstanding principal on the Backstop Notes are due in full in 2028.